gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 ```

 ### -TemplateId
-Specifies the GUID of an Information Protection service template.
+Specifies the GUID of a protection template.

 ```yaml
 Type: Guid